aim-qmul/4a2a/python/README.md

 #### Real-time Neutone plugin

-To convert the GRU make-up gain model into format compatible with the [Neutone FX](https://neutone.ai/fx), please run the following command:
+To convert the GRU make-up gain model into a format compatible with the [Neutone FX](https://neutone.ai/fx), please run the following command:

 ```bash
 python convert.py